-He had seen lots of things, lots of places and people.
-Things just came and went for him, slipping away.
+He had seen lots of places and people.
+They just came and went for him, slipping away.
 He was so used to it, he didn’t even notice.
 And until now, until she came into his life, he didn’t care.

 But this moment, sitting next to her, under the tree, he thought he’d like to hold onto this.
 He didn’t want this to slip away.

-He wished that he could tell her, show her how much these little things meant to him.
+He wished that he could tell her or show her how much these little things meant to him.
 Something.
-Anything to mark this self discovery.
-The difference she’d made in his life.
+Anything to mark this self discovery about the difference she’d made in his life.